jorgemf/java-util/README.md

 - statistical package (something similar to R)
 - graph visualization (at least integration with gnuplot or something similar)
-- clients-service arquitecture (with master)
+- clients-service architecture (with master)
-- map reduce with network comunication (using previous arquitecture), flume or cloud dataflow for small clusters
+- map reduce with network communication (using previous architecture), flume or cloud data flow for small clusters